 Sultanate of Oman will be spending around 1.17 billion USD over a period of 10 years to improve telecommunication services in all its governorates.
-The government authorities realizes the importance of modernizing its telecommunication networks as the economic progress of the country is linked with technological development.
+The government authorities realize the importance of modernizing its telecommunication networks as the economic progress of the country is linked with technological development.

 Technology touches people’s everyday lives and is essential for economic development, so the Sultanate is developing the infrastructure in this field, Salim Sultan Al Ruzaiqi, chief executive officer of Oman’s Information Technology Authority (ITA), said on Tuesday.